 As a woman of many talents, Tammy was always proud of her skills as a quilter, knitter, seamstress, board game player and word puzzle master.
 Even after suffering illness that left her disabled for many years, she could still beat any challenger at Yahtzee and Dominoes.

 Tammy considered herself lucky to find love again and married her sweetheart Wilbur J. Edds in February 2017.

 Tammy was proceeded in death by her parents, brother Gregory McOsker, and sons Gregory Bowen and John Bowen III.

 She will always be remembered and missed by her husband, Wilbur Edds; children, Hyrum Bowen, Jeni (Julian) Furrow and Carolyn (Michael) Nordquist; 8 adoring grandchildren; siblings, Renee (Jeff) Smith, Kimberly (Brent) Richardson, Wendy (Joe) Ellison, Curtis McOsker, Chris McOsker, and Tonya Dixon; and many more nieces and nephews, family and friends.

 A funeral service will be held at the Church of Jesus Christ of Latter-day Saints (5550 N. Jackson Ave., Kansas City, MO) on Saturday, October 19th at 12:00pm, with visitation beginning at 11:00am.
 In lieu of flowers, contributions may be made to the John Bowen Memorial Fund to help continue on the scholarship created in honor of her son.

-To send flowers to Tamra's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tamra Edds, please visit our floral store.